mmul-it/training/Kubernetes-From-Scratch/Containers-Monitor-Networking.md

 # Lab | Containers Monitor Networking

-In this lab you will
+In this lab you will:

 1. Pull and run the "mysql" container image with the name "network-test", exposing the 3306 port to the 3306 on the host.
 2. Obtain the PID of the container process on the host.
-3. Use the `nsenter` command (to execute a command in another namespace) on this PID so to be able to launch a `tcpdump` (to be installed) on the container network interface.
+3. Use the `nsenter` command (to execute a command in another namespace) on this PID so that you can launch a `tcpdump` (to be installed) on the container's network interface.
-4. From another console connect to the exposed port and make some traffic, monitoring what happens on the tcpdump.
+4. From another console, connect to the exposed port and generate some traffic, monitoring what happens on the `tcpdump`.

 ## Solution

-1. Use `docker run` to start MySQL container, passing the `MYSQL_ROOT_PASSWORD` environmental variable:
+1. Use `docker run` to start MySQL container, passing the `MYSQL_ROOT_PASSWORD` environment variable:

    ```console
    $ minikube ssh